Martinshs/multiclass_UAT/README.md

 In particular, the first observation in [[1]](https://arxiv.org/abs/2407.07556) is that the MLP parameters at each layer can be interpreted as hyperplanes.
 Furthermore, each time a hyperplane is defined, this introduces parameters for the neural network.
 Based on this idea, in [[1]](https://arxiv.org/abs/2407.07556), a neural network is inductively constructed from hyperplanes.

-The code in this repository show how the hyperplanes (MLP parameters) interact simultaneously with the input data to map them to their respective labels (targets).
+The code in this repository shows how the hyperplanes (MLP parameters) interact simultaneously with the input data to map them to their respective labels (targets).

 <p align="center">
     <img src="https://github.com/Martinshs/multiclass_UAT/blob/main/example_1.gif" alt="" /></a>